Brown meagre: Habitat

-The brown meagre is found at depths between 5 and 200 m, mainly over rocky and sandy substrates and the young enter estuarine environments.
+The brown meagre is found at depths between 5–200 m, mainly over rocky and sandy substrates.
+Juveniles also enter estuarine environments.

 Description

-The brown meagre is between 30 and 40 cm in length but can grow to 60 cm.
-It has a flat belly and its strongly arched back which give it an easily recognisable shape, the body is laterally compressed and the large, horizontal mouth reaches the level of the eye and contains villiform teeth.
-The anal and pelvic fins are black with an anterior white border.
-Both dorsal fins and the truncate caudal fin, are yellow with a black border.
-The body is grey with flashes of gold and silver.
-The scales are ctenoid on the nape and the body while the head scales are cycloid.
+The brown meagre is usually between 30–40 cm in length but may grow to 60 cm.
+It has a flat belly and a strongly arched back, giving it an easily recognizable shape.
+The body is laterally compressed and the large, horizontal mouth reaches the level of the eye and contains villiform teeth.
+The background color of the body is grey, with flashes of gold and silver.
+The scales are ctenoid on the nape and the flanks while the head scales are cycloid.
+The anal and pelvic fins are black with the anterior margins being white.
+In contrast, the dorsal and the caudal fins are yellow with a black margin.
+The caudal fin is usually truncate.